Date(s) - 16/07/2023

 * You may pay for your dessert and beverages directly at the restaurant.

 From “Kebabs” to “Khoresht”, come join us on a culinary journey through Iran inspired by “One Thousand and One Nights”.
-We need at least 12 participants for this Lunch Expedition to happen.
-Buzz me by Friday June 23rd 2023 to book your seats!
+Buzz me by Tuesday July 4th 2023 to book your seats!

 By making a booking, you agree to Food Explorers’ Terms & Conditions